How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

-Zoom runs natively on Ubuntu as a desktop client for video meetings, webinars, and team collaboration without requiring special dependencies or workarounds.
-Whether joining team calls, hosting presentations, or connecting with colleagues across time zones, the app syncs seamlessly with your Ubuntu desktop and integrates with system audio and video devices automatically.
+Zoom runs natively on Ubuntu as a desktop client for video meetings, webinars, and team collaboration.
+Whether joining team calls, hosting presentations, or connecting with colleagues across time zones, the app integrates with system audio and video devices automatically.
+By the end of this guide, you will have Zoom installed and ready to use, with clear steps for updates and removal.

-On Ubuntu, three installation methods are available: manual .deb packages through APT (Ubuntu’s package manager), Snap packages from the Snap Store, and Flatpak packages from Flathub.
-Additionally, each has distinct trade-offs in update speed, system integration, and isolation.
-This guide walks through all three so you can install Zoom using the method that matches your preferences, then shows you how to launch, update, and remove the client regardless of which installation path you choose.
+On Ubuntu, three installation methods are available: manual .deb packages from Zoom directly, Snap packages from the Snap Store, and Flatpak packages from Flathub.
+Each has distinct trade-offs in update speed, system integration, and isolation.
+This guide walks through all three so you can install Zoom using the method that matches your preferences, then shows you how to launch, update, and remove the client.
+The commands work identically across Ubuntu 26.04, 24.04, and 22.04 LTS releases.

 Zoom offers three installation paths on Ubuntu, each with different trade-offs for update frequency, system integration, and resource usage.
-Review the comparison below so you choose the right method before proceeding with installation, and then follow the matching steps in the sections that follow.
+Review the comparison below to choose the right method before proceeding.

-The .deb method gives you manual control and works system-wide with smaller disk usage.
-Snap provides hands-off automatic updates but uses an unofficial repack that can lag behind Zoom’s own releases.
-Flatpak runs Zoom in a secure sandbox, isolating it from system files, but uses more disk space.
-Choose based on whether you prefer automation, control, or security isolation.
+For most users, the .deb method is recommended because it provides official vendor packages directly from Zoom with full control over when updates happen.
+Snap offers automatic updates but uses an unofficial community repack (maintained by Oliver Grawert) that may lag behind official releases.
+Flatpak runs Zoom in a secure sandbox, isolating it from system files, which is ideal for security-conscious users but uses more disk space.

 Update Ubuntu Before Installation